pbeaman/persistit/doc/BasicAPI.rst

 A ``com.persistit.Value`` object holds a value.
 Unlike keys, Value objects have no restriction on the types of data they can represent, and they can hold much larger objects.
 In particular, a Value may contain null, any of the primitive types, or an object of any class.

-The backing store of a ``Value`` is a byte array that is written to a B-Tree data page, or in the case of a long record, multiple pages.
+The backing store of a ``Value`` is a byte array that is written to a B+Tree data page, or in the case of a long record, multiple pages.
 The ``com.persistit.Value#put`` method variants encode (serialize) a Java primitive or Object value into the backing store, and the ``com.persistit.Value#get`` method variants decode (deserialize) the value.

 For example, in ``HelloWorld.java``, the line